wtsi-hgi/olly-maersk/README.md

 Usage:

-    ./status.sh [WORKFLOW_ID_PREFIX...]
+    ./status.sh WORKFLOW_NAME [RUN_ID_PREFIX...]

-The `WORKFLOW_ID_PREFIX` can be omitted to show everything under the execution root directory, specified one-or-more times for particular workflows, and needn't be complete (i.e., it will only report on workflows whose IDs match the given prefix).
+Where `WORKFLOW_NAME` is the name of the workflow to report on.
+The `RUN_ID_PREFIX` can be omitted to show every run for the given workflow, or specified one-or-more times for particular runs; it needn't be complete (i.e., it will only report on runs whose IDs match the given prefix).

 By default, the script will look for the execution root directory in `cromwell-executions`, in the current working directory.
 This may be